 Another thing you might want to do is actually get out of the town a bit.
 Try getting to the hills overlooking the city.
-Haven't done it myself but I would like to the next time I am there. almost 10 years ago
+Haven't done it myself but I would like to the next time I am there. about 10 years ago

 Florence is a beautiful city, you can't really avoid the tourist attractions but why would you!
 I recommend the 'touristy' double decker bus tour it gives you a great insight to the city and you can hop off and on anywhere, and explore any area that takes your fancy.
 The bus will take you to the hills overlooking the city and you can descend to the town by foot exploring as you go.
-I was there beginning of June and it was not overly crowded. almost 10 years ago
+I was there beginning of June and it was not overly crowded. about 10 years ago

 Take a 20 min. walk to San Miniato, a 'basilica' standing on one of the highest points, from there you will have a great view of the city, away from the crowd.

 Piazzale Michelangelo is a bit more of a touristy destination, but you will get a wonderful panoramic view of the city. about 10 years ago